DeborahStacey/ClinicalInterface/README.md

 Currently works on Windows, Mac OS X, and Ubuntu

-Requires Python v.2.7
+Requires Python v.3.5

-Requires permission.
-In order to do this for now, run "chmod u+x JsonBuilder.py" after cloning the repo.
+# In order to run the PMS:

-# In order to run:
-* ./JsonBuilder.py -- Since this is just the second build, we will manually run this one file like so.
+* Navigate to the Middleware Directory
+* run ./JsonGenerate.py

 # Files:
-* JsonBuilder.py -- PMS generator.
+* JsonGenerate.py -- PMS generator.
 A basic GUI that has text fields where the clinician can enter data.
-Once submit is clicked, the text in the text field is converted into a JSON object, and hence creates the JSON file.
+Uses the JsonApp file to create the GUI.
-* interface.py -- Rough GUI of the Clinical Interface
+* JsonApp.py -- The GUI code
-* PMS.py -- JSON extractor.